Scottish-Tech-Army/Volunteer-app/README.md

 ## Android

 Ask the team on Slack - one of the dev team needs to go to [the Google Play Console](https://play.google.com/console) > Volunteer app > Release > Testing > Internal testing, then they'll add your email address to the 'STA Volunteer App' Testers group (NB this must be the email address you use for the Google Play account on your phone).

 Once that's done, you go to [this page](https://play.google.com/apps/internaltest/4701609055165574724) and follow instructions to download the app.

+# Updating to the latest version of the app

+The app is being updated regularly and while it's in private testing your phone won't automatically download the latest version.
+Here's what you do to get the latest version:

+## iOS

+[To add]

+## Android

+On your phone, go to the Play Store page from the app itself -- long press on the icon, choose App Info, then App details in store.
+Then if you see an 'Update' button click that to install the latest version on your device.

+Alternatively, you can go to the link in the instructions above for installing the Android app, then to the Google Play Store page it takes you to.
+If there's an 'Update' button there click that to install the latest version on your device.

 # Requirements to run the project: